freyste/freyste.github.io/ongoing.md

 order: 2
 ---

 At any given time I try to have 3 projects going.
-I've found this is the magic number of projects that's few enough to be able to make incremental progress on each while not being so few that I can't trade off between them for breaks.
+I've found this is the magic number for being able to trade off between them for breaks but not so many that I never get anything done.

-These three projects are selected at random from my overgrowing list of things I'd like to do.
+These three projects are selected at random using the Wheel Decide wheel from my overgrowing list of things I'd like to do.

-The three projects I am currently working on as decided by the Wheel Decide wheel are:
+The three projects I am currently working on are:

 - Build a Hydroponics system